Unauthorised (borderline) Products

-Part 1, Regulation 2 of the Veterinary Medicines Regulations defines a "Veterinary medicinal product" as:
+Part 1, Regulation 2 of the Veterinary Medicines Regulations (VMR) defines a "Veterinary medicinal product" as:

-Conversely a veterinary product may be considered non-medicinal if it fulfils the following two requirements.
+Conversely veterinary products may be considered non-medicinal if they fulfil the following two requirements:

 The product is not medicinal by presentation.

 A product is medicinal by function if it possesses recognised properties for treating or preventing disease in animals or if it may be administered to animals with a view to restoring, correcting or modifying a physiological function.

 Products may also be considered medicinal by function due to their route of administration.
 For example a vitamin supplement administered by injection would be considered medicinal by function.